Viewing Content

 Search filters

-To further refine your search results, Posit Connect provides several filters, including owner, content type, and tags, which have dropdown helpers available in the dashboard UI.
+To further refine your search results, Posit Connect provides several filters, including owner, content type, and tags, which have dropdown helpers available in the Connect UI.
 These filters help you narrow down a search to find the most relevant content quickly.

 Filters are specified as colon-delimited key-value pairs, containing one or more values separated by commas.
 If any of the values within a filter contain a space, you should use quotes around the value.